usaid-cs/yesterday-i-learned/random.md

 1. There are [*a lot*](http://www.npr.org/sections/krulwich/2011/06/01/128389587/look-up-the-billion-bug-highway-you-cant-see) of bugs in the sky.
 Like billions in a square kilometre of sky.
 1. [Texas was its own country in the 1800s.](https://en.wikipedia.org/wiki/Republic_of_Texas)
 1. [Hard phone cases are worse than soft cases in transferring the energy anywhere.](http://androidandme.com/2014/08/opinions/what-you-need-to-know-about-phone-cases-and-drop-protection-warning-science-content/)
-1. The [far side of the moon](https://en.wikipedia.org/wiki/Far_side_of_the_Moon) actually isn't always dark.
+1. The [far side of the moon](https://en.wikipedia.org/wiki/Far_side_of_the_Moon) isn't always dark.
 It experiences two weeks of sunlight followed by two weeks of night.
 1. [Someone](https://www.reddit.com/r/explainlikeimfive/comments/6hmt3d/eli5_how_casinos_can_refuse_to_pay_a_jackpot/dizl5bn/) claims that slot machine winnings are decided by law.
 Slot machines mean that you always lose at a predetermined rate.
 If you win, go away.
 1. Start a meaningful conversation with strongly opinionated topics and open-ended questions, like music and movies.
 1. [Ultrasonic welding](http://s.hswstatic.com/gif/ultrasonic-welding-2.gif) uses ultrasound to heat up and weld two adjacent pieces of metal together.
 [Microsoft pulled that dick move once.](https://www.ifixit.com/Teardown/Microsoft+Surface+Laptop+Teardown/92915)